 Getting To Indian Head Trail

 Now time for those details!
-Indian Head trail is in the Adirondacks, which is about 5 hours driving from NYC.
+If you’re planning on hiking Indian Head trail, we recommend starting your day from Lake Placid or the surrounding Adirondack area.
+Indian Head trail is about 5 hours driving from NYC.
 This trailhead is about 20 minutes outside of Lake Placid in the town of Keene.
 For driving, you will park at the junction of Route 73 and Ausable Road.
 This trail is popular so they are strict on where you can park.
 Do not park along Rt 73, at Ausable Club Road, or at the golf course parking lot as you may be towed.
 We hiked on a rainy day in December so it was an unsurprisingly empty lot.
 With this said, get here early to ensure you get a spot!
 We have read many reviews that recommend getting here before 9 am to secure a parking spot.

 Once you park, you have a 1/2 mile road walk up to the start of the trail.
 You follow Rt 73 past the golf course to begin.
 Make sure to sign in at the trailhead!
 This is used for hiker safety and Adirondack Mountain Reserve data collection.

-The hike itself has a few options for reaching the summit.
+When hiking Indian Head, there are a few options for reaching the summit.
 We took the logging road with a stop at Rainbow Falls, then onward to the summit.
 Another great option is taking the East River Route to Rainbow Falls to avoid the less thrilling logging road.
-We had planned for this, however it was rained out for us AND in full transparency we also walked right past the turn..
+We had planned to take the East River Route, however it was rained out for us AND in full transparency we also walked right past the turn..
 Keep in mind the hike up is long, but not too steep.
 If you are a moderate hiker and above this will not be overly challenging.
 No matter which route you take up, the final few miles join together and these final few miles to the top do require some scrambling.

 On the way down, we took Gill Brook Trail route.
 This trail is a more gentle descent than the way up and takes you right along Gill Brook.
 This trail was much more scenic and enjoyable than the logging road, and this was our opinion at hour 4 of hiking in the rain!
 Every so often the main trail splits into a ‘scenic’ or ‘easy’ route.
 We saw many sections of the scenic route flooded by Gill Brook, so ‘easy’ was a pretty straightforward decision for us.